trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 ### The 20th Century Pillars: Papert and Wilson

 Fast forward to 1980, and we meet Seymour Papert, a pioneer who linked this thinking to education.
-Papert argued that everyone uses procedures in everyday life—like giving directions to a lost motorist—but these are rarely reflected upon.
+Papert argued that everyone uses procedures in everyday life — like giving directions to a lost motorist — but these are rarely reflected upon.
 In a computational environment (like his LOGO programming language), a procedure becomes a distinct "thing" that is named, manipulated, and recognized.
 Papert famously called **debugging** "the essence of intellectual activity," a perspective that reframes failure not as an error, but as the primary mechanism of learning.

 Shortly after, in 1982, physicist Ken Wilson won the Nobel Prize.
 His contribution was the computational modeling of phase transitions in matter.
 Wikipedia’s entry on Wilson is telling; it lists his status as a "pioneer in using computers" _before_ his physical discoveries.
 Peter Denning, writing in 2017, noted that Wilson and his contemporaries used the term "Computational Science" to describe a new paradigm of science.
 They viewed computation not just as a tool, but as a third pillar of scientific inquiry, standing equal alongside Theory and Experiment.